ssciwr/faunanet/doc/source/using_faunanetlab_through_docker.md

-# Using faunanet-lab through Docker
+# Using faunanet through Docker
-While docker will eventually be the main way to deploy `faunanet-lab`, this is not yet implemented.
+While docker will eventually be the main way to deploy `faunanet`, this is not yet implemented.
 In the meantime, you can write your own dockerfiles and build your containers from this package, or help with the implementation by opening a pull request.